palindromicity/dotifi/README.md

   --output-graphviz-program {neato,dot,twopi,circo,fdp,nop}
                         Graphviz layout method to use.
   --output-graphviz-file OUTPUT_GRAPHVIZ_FILE, -g OUTPUT_GRAPHVIZ_FILE
-                        Path to the dot file to store the graphviz results to.
+                        Path to the graphical file to store the graphviz results to.
 Results will be saved with the extension of the --output-graphviz-format option --start-at-pg START_AT_PG, -s START_AT_PG
                         The id of the process group to start at.
 This will be a uuid.
 When set the output will start with this